TOPdesk/codegarden/src/docs/CodeGarden - Game Design.md

 Level layout (L= library, D = desert, H = house, M = mushroom, W = Water, T = tree)
 ```
-HDDDM
+1DDDM
 WWWDM
 TDWWW
 LDDDW
 ```

 House orientation:
-H1 => SE (right)
+1 => SE (right)

 Required programs to win the level:
-H1 	[FFRFLARFFRFFRFLA] = [Fn1 RFFR Fn1] => Use subroutine Fn1
+1: 	[FFRFLARFFRFFRFLA] = [F1 RFFR F1] => Use subroutine F1

-Fn1 [FFRFLA]
+F1: [FFRFLA]

 A mushroom makes the GNOME float across 1 square of space (prevents death by falling/drowning).
 It's not possible to get water while floating.
 Mushrooms are consumed when using them.
 A square of mushrooms can be watered to grow more mushrooms (with a maximum of 3).

 #### Level 4 - Sharing
 Level four introduces the following concepts: